Freedom of Expression and New Technologies

 environment which truly enables freedom of expression must be based on

-that are transparent, open and accountable.
-I
+an informational structures that are transparent, open and accountable.

 refer to the research that looks into the public interest on a structural